Sorooshi/KEFRiN/README.md

 For more information on how to call our algorithms "KEFRiNe or "KEFRiNc," one can refer to the demo jupyter notebooks "demo.ipynb".

-Also this algorithm can be run through the terminal by calling:
+Also thess algorithms can be run through the terminal by calling:

     For using Euclidean distance:
         python KEFRiN.py --Name="name of dataset in data dir" --PreProcessing="z-m" --Run=1 --Euclidean=1  --Cosine=0